 Happy to hear of your interest.
 I live in London most of the time and decided to rent this apartment.
 The typical rent range for an apartment in this area of town is between $2,000.00 and $2,500.00/month.
 I'm asking only $800/month because I need a serious and trust worthy person who not only will pay me the rent on time but also will take care and preserve my property.
 I currently have someone inside (an accountant from a local bank) and she is planning on leaving this week.

 I will require payment in advance for every 3 months which means $3,000.00 at every cycle.
 Rent. will hold the money for the first cycle until you inspect the apartment and send them your confirmation that you wish to rent.
 I require the payment in advance at Rent. because my time is very limited, I don't want to disturb my current tenant.
 I'm sick of tire-kickers, people who are just looking around and not serious about renting.

 If you're ok with my terms and you wish to proceed please forward me your full name and address and I will pass them onto Rent.
 They will contact you with payment instructions in order to secure the deposit/first cycle.
 The whole process takes less than one day and I will be contacting you over the phone the very next minute I hear something positive from Rent. and schedule a meeting so you can inspect the apartment.
 If you will decide to pass and start looking for another place, Rent. will return you the money 100% as I will be supporting the fees but I'm sure you will like it as everybody else did.

 Hope to hear from you soon.

 The landlord or property manager is unwilling to meet you in person or speak with you over the telephone.

-If you believe that your personal financial information has been revealed to a person who might use it inappropriately, visit the FTC's identity theft website at www.consumer.gov/idtheft for important information about protecting yourself.
+If you believe that your personal financial information has been revealed to a person who might use it inappropriately, you can report identity theft to the FTC.
+You can also visit the FTC's identity theft website for important information about protecting yourself.